 The following items are required in addition to the QuestBridge Application.

-Upon receiving your National College Match Application, we'll send you the Boston College QuestBridge Questionnaire.
+Upon receiving your National College Match Application, you will receive instructions to complete the Boston College QuestBridge Questionnaire.
 This questionnaire is required in order for us to complete your application.

-Please have your high school counselor submit your official transcripts to bcapplicant@bc.edu.
+Please have your high school counselor submit your official transcript to bcapplicant@bc.edu.
 If your counselor uploaded your transcript as part of your National College Match application, you do not need to resubmit it.

 Students who are unable to submit standardized test results, or who choose not to, will not be disadvantaged in our selection process.
 In reviewing applications that do not include standardized test results, the Admission Committee will place greater emphasis on other required application credentials including academic performance, rigor of coursework, placement in class, personal statements, recommendations, and co-curricular involvement.